Carsomyr6/Jarnip/README.md

 **Jarnip: A New Bonus Merchant in the Adventurer's Mart **

-README

-MOD VERSION: 1.0
-AUTHOR: RZABON
-GAME: BG2, BG2EE, EET
+MOD VERSION: 1.0   AUTHOR: RZABON   GAME: BG2, BG2EE, EET

 INTRODUCTION: